-The struggle now was a greater one.
+The struggle was now an even greater one.
 The struggle was to disassociate gay men from sickness in the media and in the minds of weak-minded and ignorant people.
 It was no longer an individual struggle for self-acceptance.
 My body became part of the gay body collective.

 Body Hair: In, Out, In…

 I’ve always had a good amount of body hair, especially on my chest and stomach.
 Towards the late 80s, pornography and the representation of gay men changed dramatically.
-The hairy man, the butch man, the moustached and rugged man was celebrated in the late 70s and early 80s, especially in places like New York and San Francisco.
+Until that point in time, it was the hairy man, the butch man, the moustached and rugged man who was celebrated in the late 70s and early 80s – especially in places like New York and San Francisco.

 Subtly, pornography changed all that.
-The perfect male image was of a buff muscular man (who may or may not be taking steroids) who was shaved perfectly smooth, which somehow equated with cleanliness and being disease-free.
-That became the new visual standard of how gay men should look and once again I didn’t belong.
+The perfect male image was of a buff muscular man (who may or may not be taking steroids) who was shaved perfectly smooth, which somehow equated to cleanliness and being disease-free.
+That became the new visual standard of how gay men should look, and once again I didn’t belong.

 For many years I would be turned down by gay men because I was too hairy.
-I figured out a way to deal with that — I trimmed.
+I figured out a way to deal with that – I trimmed my body hair.
 Shaving wasn’t for me, nor was waxing, which was one of the most torturous physical ordeals I’ve ever experienced.
 The pain-cost of waxing was too high a cost to buy a sense of belonging, solely based on my physical exterior.

 Essentially everything that was once considered ugly, reprehensible, and not sexy, became attractive to some.
 If you belonged to that group it became somewhat incestuous, mostly because there weren’t too many bears around.